 WORLD: Coffee prices remain sluggish despite retention scheme

+Coffee bean prices last week hit their lowest level since 1993 at US$0.60 per pound, brushing production prices in many producer nations.
+With world coffee consumption stable but output growing steadily, there is no end to the price-depressing glut in sight.
 Global coffee consumption has remained steady at 103m bags in the last few years, but production has regularly outstripped demand and is forecast to reach an all-time high of 115m bags this year.
 Much of the increase in supply derives from relative newcomers to the coffee-producing superleague, notably Vietnam, which last year eased up into second place behind Brazil.
 Vietnam is expected to produce 13m bags this year, a sharp increase on the four million bags produced in 1995.
 Most of this output will be available on the world market as, ironically, coffee consumption is not high in Vietnam.